Park Lane School Curriculum

 The Key Stage 4 curriculum model is built upon the externally accredited, Preparing for Adulthood course from ASDAN.
 We work on Towards Independence Literacy and Numeracy awards at sensory, Introduction and Progression levels where appropriate and this covers all the key skills to equip pupils in moving onto the life skills based qualification in the Sixth form.

 At Post 16 the students follow a life skills based curriculum which allows them to achieve a portfolio based qualification in Personal Progress at Entry Level one.
 The qualification is run through the awarding body ASDAN, with the majority of students achieving a diploma in their three years in the Sixth Form.
+Some students will also achieve a certifictae in Personal and Social Development at Entry Level 1 or 2.

 Enrichment beyond the classroom is provided through: